Family Offers $12K Reward After Their French Bulldog Puppy Was Stolen At Gunpoint In North Hollywood

 “I’m just hoping that if he gets to the right people, that they’ll do the right thing,” her mother said.

-The valencia family is offering the $12,000 reward for Seven’s safe return, no questions asked.MORE NEWS: LAPD Motorcycle Officer Injured In DTLA Crash
+The valencia family is offering the $12,000 reward for Seven’s safe return, no questions asked.MORE NEWS: Jay Leno Apologizes For Years Of Jokes Targeting Asians

 If you have seven or have any information about his whereabouts, you’re asked to call LAPD’s North Hollywood station.